onsi/ginkgo/docs/index.md

 `ginkgo -race` runs the race detector and emits any detected race conditions as the suite runs.
 If any are detected the suite is marked as failed.

-`ginkgo -vet` allows you to configure the set of checks that are applied when your code is compiled.  `ginkgo` defaults to the set of default checks that `go test` uses and you can specify additional checks by passing a comma-separated list to `--vet`.
+`ginkgo -vet=comma,separated,list` allows you to configure the set of checks that are applied when your code is compiled.
+If you pass in an empty list with `ginkgo --vet=""`,  `ginkgo` defaults to the set of default checks that `go test` uses.
 The set of available checks can be found by running `go doc cmd/vet`.

 #### Computing Coverage
 `ginkgo -cover` will compute and emit code coverage.
 When running multiple suites Ginkgo will emit coverage for each suite and then emit a composite coverage across all running suites.
 As with `go test` the default behavior for a given suite is to measure the coverage it provides for the code in the suite's package - however you can extend coverage to additional packages using `--coverpkg`.
 You can provide a comma-separated list of package names (as they appear in `import` statements) or a relative path.
 You can also use `...` for recursion.
 For example, say we have a package called "github.com/foo/bar".
 The following are equivalent: